Non-archimedean topological monoids: Non-archimedean actions and monoids

 \subsection{Weil completions of NA groups}

-It is well-known that the right and left completions $(\widehat{G}^r, \widehat{\mathcal{U}_R)}$ and $(\widehat{G}^l, \widehat{\mathcal{U}_L)}$ of a topological group $G$ are naturally defined (opposite to each other) topological monoids (see for example \cite[Proposition 10.12(a)]{RD}) containing $G$ as a (dense) submonoid.
+It is well known that the right and left completions $(\widehat{G}^r, \widehat{\mathcal{U}_R)}$ and $(\widehat{G}^l, \widehat{\mathcal{U}_L)}$ of a topological group $G$ are naturally defined (opposite to each other) topological monoids (see for example \cite[Proposition 10.12(a)]{RD}) containing $G$ as a (dense) submonoid.
 These natural monoids are not groups in general.
 Probably, the first who discovered this fact was J. Dieudonne \cite{Dieudonne}.

 \begin{f} \cite{Me-cs07} Let $G$ be a topological group.
 The monoid $\widehat{G}^r$ is l-compactifiable for every topological group $G$.
 Similarly, the monoid $\widehat{G}^l$ is r-compactifiable. \end{f}